-Notes will be issued on a continuous basis in tranches (each a "Tranche"), each Tranche consisting of Notes which are identical in all respects (including as to admission to trading and listing).
-One or more Tranches which are (i) expressed to be consolidated and forming a single series and (ii) identical in all respects (except for different issue dates, interest commencement dates, issue prices and dates for first interest payments) may form a series ("Series") of Notes.
+Notes will be issued on a continuous basis in tranches (each a "Tranche"), each Tranche consisting of Notes that are identical in all respects (including as to admission to trading and listing).
+One or more Tranches that are (i) expressed to be consolidated and forming a single series and (ii) identical in all respects (except for different issue dates, interest commencement dates, issue prices and dates for first interest payments) may form a series ("Series") of Notes.
 Further Notes may be issued as part of existing Series.
 The specific terms of each Tranche will be set forth in the applicable Final Terms.

 Notes will be issued in such denominations as may be agreed between the Issuer and the relevant Dealer(s) and as indicated in the applicable Final Terms.
-If the Notes are admitted to trading on a European Economic Area regulated market or other trading platform or offered to the public in a Relevant Member State in circumstances which would otherwise require the publication of a prospectus under the Prospectus Directive, the minimum Specified Denomination of the Notes will be Euro 100,000 (or, if the Notes are denominated in a currency other than the Euro, the equivalent amount in such currency) or such higher amount as may be allowed or required from time to time by the relevant Central Bank (or equivalent body) or any laws or regulations applicable to the relevant Specified Currency.
+The minimum Specified Denomination of the Notes will be Euro 100,000 (or, if the Notes are denominated in a currency other than the Euro, the equivalent amount in such currency) or such higher amount as may be allowed or required from time to time by the relevant Central Bank (or equivalent body) or any laws or regulations applicable to the relevant Specified Currency.